 This course is a part of the Master's program in Human Geography.
 Students with admission to other relevant master’s degree programmes can apply for admission as guest students.

 Students with admission to the programme must each semester register which courses and examinations they wish to sign up for in StudentWeb.

 Formal prerequisite knowledge

-SGO1910 – Geographical Information Systems (GIS) Similar introductory GIS courses must be approved upon application to the student advisor (by email).Basic understanding of computer systems recommended.
+SGO1910 – Introduction to Geographical Information Systems (GIS) Similar introductory GIS courses must be approved upon application to the student advisor (by email).Basic understanding of computer systems recommended.

 10 credits overlap with SGO4940 – Geographic Information Systems (Master level course) (continued)

 The teaching for this course is organized as a series of four-hour learning sessions.

 In addition, the students will individually work on a larger project.
 The seminars will consist of hands-on lab exercises where each student will work on solving spatial questions using GIS.
 The seminars will also function as a project helpdesk, where the students can receive assistance with their ongoing project work.

 Handing in weekly assignments is mandatory in 100% of the seminars.

 Completed and approved compulsory course work is valid as long as the course is offered.
 Students who have failed to complete the compulsory attendance cannot take the exam.